rbw/records-old/README.md

 Structure
 ---

-The project has been given a structure suitable for larger project, that hopes to provide a clear separation between data and presentation layers.
+The structure should be suitable for larger projects and hopes to provide a good decomposition and a clear separation between data and presentation layers.

 ```
 .